PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 identify remaining avoidable full scans and deep copies; retain the existing host-level Tier timing gates for actual performance acceptance.

+All nine current ModelIR runner families now provide a broad model-only preflight.
+If false, `run_model_ir_pass_group` validates/registers and orders the specs, returns their normal `skipped_by_precondition` results, and records the same stable diagnostics without constructing ModelIRPassState, ModelIRGraphIndex, or LayoutState.
+A true preflight still proceeds to the existing precise state-level precondition and transactional validator.

+Deterministic instrumentation uses a 256-operator identity graph rather than wall-clock assertions.
+Across every production runner, the no-candidate path requires zero index refreshes, zero snapshots, and zero fingerprints.
+A single Maximum-zero candidate requires exactly one index build and one snapshot and no fingerprint, while a custom preflight proves exactly one 256-operator visit.

+Verification completed with:

+- `45 passed, 18 deselected` for preflight instrumentation, core contracts, and every migrated cleanup family;
+- `1071 passed, 5 deselected, 2 warnings in 134.34s` for the full sequential
+  direct suite.

+The next efficiency unit should reduce repeated broad scans across adjacent runner calls.
+Inventory contiguous runner sequences and introduce a small per-session operator-type summary/version only if mutations can invalidate it differentially; do not cache stale topology.
+Alternatively, migrate an adjacent pair into one semantically cohesive group when there is no intervening rewrite, as done for Cast cleanup.
+Measure refresh/snapshot counts before and after.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work